ronindev/yx5200/Datasheet/Datasheet.md

    99 folders;
 2) Both the folder and filename must be specified simultaneously; Specifying folder and track supports both MP3 and WAV formats;
-3) The following two screenshots illustrate the specification of the folder and filename [as shown in the figure].
-   Please strictly follow our instructions for naming folders and filenames;

 Parameter commands: